 Market research has many different benefits.
 It can help you categorize marketing activities, generate primary and alternative sales approaches to a given market, make profit projections from a more precise base, establish the market's profit boundaries, and develop critical short/mid-term sales goals.
 You will need to identify your objectives and organize the collection/analysis process first.

 To determine where and how you can successfully sell your product or service (and at what price)...

 You will want to learn about the consumers' location, needs and resources, and what they can afford.
-Significant questions (can you compete effectively in price, delivery and quality?
-Where can the demand be created?) should be addressed.
+Significant questions should be addressed, for example, Can you compete effectively in price, delivery and quality?
+Where can the demand be created?